-Home Health Care
+3.3.6 Home Health Care

-Important: Certification is required before any home health care is received.
+Important: Precertification is required before any home health care is received.
 (This requirement is waived if the patient is covered by Medicare.)
-If certification is not obtained, a \$200 penalty will be assessed before any benefits may be paid.
-Please refer to the "Certification" section on pages 27-32.
+If precertification is not obtained, a \$400 penalty will be assessed before any benefits may be paid.
+Please refer to section 3.2, Pre-certification for additional information.

 The Medical Plan covers a home health care agency for services and supplies furnished to you at home for care in accordance with a home health care plan.